Reboot-Codes/canDog/docs/README.md

-## Boilerplate
+## Candog

-Boilerplate for a Flipper Zero application, you can use this code as a starting point for developing your own app.
+Candog for a Flipper Zero application, you can use this code as a starting point for developing your own app.
 ### Features
 - Start Screen
 - Menu